dynatrace-ace/ace-box-ext-hot-platform-engineering/lab-guide/content/03_self_service_onboarding/01_backstage_component_from_template/index.md

 4. Leave the `Application Version`, `Software Lifecycle Stage`, `DORA metric tracking enabled`, `Include Security scans`, and `Include Dynatrace Configuration` at their default values.
 Click `Review`.

 5. Verify the information you entered is correct.
 Click `Create` to create your new component.

+Backstage will now execute a series of steps that will
+1. **Fetch** the files from our template Git repository
+2. **Replace** placeholders with the values we entered in the wizard
+3. **Publishes** those changed files as a new repository in GitLab
+4. **Sends** an SDLC Event to Dynatrace
+5. **Registers** this newly created app in Backstage to show up in the catalog